Many neighborly polytopes and oriented matroids: Neighborly and balanced Oriented Matroids

-We say that two oriented matroids $\cM_1$ and $\cM_2$ on respective ground sets $E_1$ and $E_2$ are isomorphic, $\cM_1\simeq\cM_2$, when there is a bijection between $E_1$ and $E_2$ that sends circuits of $\cM_1$ to circuits of $\cM_2$ (equivalently vectors, cocircuits or covectors).
+We say that two oriented matroids $\cM_1$ and $\cM_2$ on respective ground sets $E_1$ and $E_2$ are \defn{isomorphic}, $\cM_1\simeq\cM_2$, when there is a bijection between $E_1$ and $E_2$ that sends circuits of $\cM_1$ to circuits of $\cM_2$ (and equivalently for vectors, cocircuits or covectors) in such a way that the signs are preserved.

-A matroid $\cM$ is \emph{acyclic} if it contains $(+,+,\dots,+)$ as a covector.
+A matroid $\cM$ is \emph{acyclic} if the whole ground set is the support of a positive covector.
 Its \emph{facets} are the complements of the supports of its positive cocircuits, and its \emph{faces} the complements of its positive covectors.
 Faces of rank $1$ are called \emph{vertices} of $\cM$.
-In particular, every $d$-polytope is an acyclic matroid of rank $(d+1)$.

-Similarly, a matroid is \emph{totally cyclic} if it contains $(+,+,\dots,+)$ as a vector.
-We use the notation $\stc{r}$ for the only totally cyclic oriented matroid of rank $r$ with~$r+1$ elements.
+In particular, every $d$-polytope is an acyclic matroid of rank $d+1$.
+Similarly, a matroid is \emph{totally cyclic} if the whole ground set is the support of a positive vector.

-Two elements $p,q\in E$ are \emph{covariant} in $\cM$ if they have the same sign in all circuits containing them; equivalently, if they have opposite signs in the cocircuits containing them.
-They are \emph{contravariant} if they are covariant in the dual.
-We will say that $p$ and $q$ are \defn{$(+1)$-inseparable} when they are covariant and that they are \defn{$(-1)$-inseparable} when they are contravariant.